Skip to main content

 Michigan needs your organizer’s name and signature.
 Your organizer is the person who completes, signs, and submits the LLC paperwork to the state.
 The organizer can be you, another member of the LLC, or a person outside of your LLC like your registered agent.
 Hire us, and we’ll be your organizer and sign our name here.

-Your articles can be filed online, by mail, or in person.
+Your Articles of Organization can be filed online, by mail, or in person.
 It costs $50 to file Michigan’s Articles of Organization.
 Online and in-person filings can take up to two weeks to be processed, and mailed filings can take a whole month.
 Don’t feel like waiting?
-Pay $50 extra and you can have your corporation ready to go within 24 hours.
+Pay $50 extra and you can have your LLC ready to go within 24 hours.
 Pay an extra $100 for same-day processing.
 If you have deep pockets and the patience of a toddler, you can get your corporation formed in two hours for $500, or even in one hour for $1,000.

 Mail: